Sing a New Psalm:

 ex libris—insights related to using God’s name in prayer

-The Psalms have been considered the prayer of the Church since the earliest days of Christianity, and present-day Christians can benefit from thinking about the most effective ways to pray.
-The Our Father: A New Reading, a short, readable work by German Scripture scholar Gerhard Lohfink, provides an antidote to something many Christians struggle with—treating the Our Father and other rote prayers in a routine or ho-hum manner.
+The psalms have been considered the prayer of the Church since the earliest days of Christianity, and Christians can benefit from thinking about the most effective ways to pray.
+The Our Father: A New Reading, a short, easily accessible work by German Scripture scholar Gerhard Lohfink, provides an antidote to something many Christians struggle with—treating the Our Father and other rote prayers in a routine or ho-hum manner.
 While the author writes in depth about each of the petitions in the Our Father, his insights into the title that Jesus taught us to address God are enlightening to any discussion about the name of the LORD.
 Read excerpts and learn more about The Our Father: A New Reading and other works related to Bible study at ex libris—main bookshelf.

 the God of the Hebrews is relational